Class of 1978

 Sale

-Individual buckle parts were assembled with torch and solder, darkened with mineral acid, sanded, and smoothed to a soft shine by tumbling in soap and stainless-steel shot.
+Buckle parts were assembled with torch and solder, darkened with mineral acid, sanded, and smoothed to a soft shine by tumbling in soap and stainless-steel shot.
 Hand rubbed with a beeswax and turpentine mixture, the buckle was buffed and the work was finished.

 Signed by me, 2.25 inches diameter.
+Gold bronze, pewter, nickel, brass.

 This buckle is partnered with a full grain buffalo leather belt, lifetime guaranteed (my lifetime, not yours).
 Buffalo is thicker, softer, more flexible, stronger, and resists abrasion better than cow leather.
 Read more about your 1.5 inch wide buffalo leather belt here.